 The waterways in the middle distance lead the eye to the mountains.
 But the lines are meandering, rather than straight, which helps give the image a more organic feel – one that fits well with the theme of the landscape.

-2. Use perspective
+2. Use linear perspective

-Note that this technique is similar to an artist’s use of perspective.
 I’ve added an overlay so you can see how it works:

-3. Think foreground, middle ground, and background
+3. Include (and connect) the foreground, midground, and background

-The foreground, middle ground, and background.
+The foreground, midground, and background.

-For example, in the photo below, there are some buildings in the background, a concrete jetty in the middle ground, and the edge of another jetty in the foreground.
-I included the foreground jetty to help create a sense of depth.
+Often, this simply means including something interesting in the foreground.
+For example, in the photo below, I adjusted my framing to include buildings in the background, a concrete jetty in the midground, and the edge of another jetty in the foreground:

 Here’s another example:

 Do you see how adding the rocks to the foreground creates a composition with three distinct zones (foreground, middle ground, and background)?
+The rocks point subtly toward the water, creating a nice link, plus they’re texturally similar to the cliffs in the background, which adds yet another link!

 It helps that the wide-angle lens makes the rocks seem quite large in comparison to the distant cliffs.